-To me, then, there is no need for any distinction between research and teaching.
+To me, then, there is no need for any distinction between our research and undergraduate teaching.
 I bring students into our research, and our research into the classroom.
-Our team even does research on how to best innovate our teaching, and we involve our students in that.
+Our team even does research (and publishes it) on how to best innovate undergrad teaching, and we involve our students in that.

 I am a massive study abroad proponent; done well it is the most powerful pedagogical tools we have.
-Over the last 30 years I have developed and lead award-winning health and sustainability themed study abroad programs in eleven countries (New Zealand, Australia, Fiji, UK, China, Switzerland, Antartica, France, Belize, India, France), many of which have been subsequently copied by other institutions.
-In the summers, I also engage our students in own anthropological fieldwork, inviting them to join our projects on the ground to get an experience in doing anthropology.
+Over the last 30 years I have developed and led award-winning health and sustainability themed study abroad programs in eleven countries (New Zealand, Australia, Fiji, UK, China, Switzerland, Antartica, France, Belize, India, France), many of which have been subsequently adopted and replicated by other institutions (like the Antartica program).
+In the summers, I also engage our students in our own anthropological fieldwork, inviting them to join projects on the ground to get an experience in doing anthropology.
 Students can also learn about the research process in the lab too, and I created a large lab-based undergraduate research apprenticeship program for our School that is going strong, and has to date served 1000s of our students.

-My major undergrad current teaching project (now through 2023) is redesigning how we teach a fully integrated Introduction to Anthropology in the new millennium.
-I am excited by our instructional dream team on this effort that includes cultural anthropologist Amber Wutich, archaeologist Kelly Knudson, biological anthropologist Chris Stojanowski, anthropological linguist Cindi StrutzSreetharan, and our editor Jake Schindel at Norton Publishers.
+My major teaching project (now through 2023/24) is rethinking the basics of how we teach a fully integrated Introduction to Anthropology in the new millennium.
+I am excited by our instructional dream team on this effort that includes cultural anthropologist Amber Wutich, archaeologist Kelly Knudson, biological anthropologist Chris Stojanowski, anthropological linguist Cindi StrutzSreetharan, and our editors Jake Schindel and Andy Blitzer at Norton Publishers.